PreciousChicken/blog/content/posts/hugo-tags-to-keywords.md

 ## Conclusion

-I enjoy using Hugo as a content management system, it allows one to write without getting bogged down in web design minutiae.
-At the same time when change is required the framework offers powerful customisation and an active community: as long as you are prepared to get to grips with Golang.
+I enjoy using Hugo as a content management system, it allows one to write from a standing start without getting bogged down in web design minutiae.
+At the same time when change is required you are able to fully open the hood and tinker to your heart's content: as long as you are prepared to get to grips with Golang.

 Cactus Plus is also a lovely theme, that does 99% of what I need - just a pity it is no longer maintained.